ros2/ros1_bridge/README.md

 ---

-Now we start the ROS 2 listener.
+Now we start the ROS 2 listener from the `rclcpp_examples` ROS 2 package.

 ```
 # Shell D: